johnhaddon/rtd/docs/autoGenerated/GafferScene/Parent.md

 Parents one scene hierarchy into another.

 ## user

  Container for user-defined plugs.
 Nodes should never make their own plugs here, so users are free to do as they wish.

 ## out

  The processed output scene.

 ## enabled

  The on/off state of the node.
 When it is off, the node outputs the input scene unchanged.

 ## in

  The input scene

 ## parent

  The location which the child is parented under.

-## __mapping

- None

 ## child

  The child hierarchy to be parented.